Met Gala: Of Wild Fashion and Viral Red Carpet Appearances | LatestLY

 "Dandyism can seem frivolous, but it often poses a challenge to or a transcendence of social and cultural hierarchies," Miller said in a press release.
 "It asks questions about identity, representation, and mobility in relation to race, class, gender, sexuality, and power.
 The exhibition explores this concept as both a pronouncement and a provocation."

-Every year a different team co-chairs the event with Anna Wintour: This year it includes actor and Oscar nominee Colman Domingo, Formula 1 racer Lewis Hamilton, rapper A$AP Rocky, and singer and Louis Vuitton Men's Creative Director Pharrell Williams, while the host committee includes singer Janelle Monae and acclaimed author Chimamanda Ngozi Adichie.
+A different team co-chairs the event with Anna Wintour each year: This time, it includes actor and Oscar nominee Colman Domingo, Formula 1 racer Lewis Hamilton, rapper A$AP Rocky, and singer and Louis Vuitton Men's Creative Director Pharrell Williams, while the host committee includes singer Janelle Monae and acclaimed author Chimamanda Ngozi Adichie.

 A (cat)walk down memory lane